ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 - insecto-snake destroys the armor with a powerful attack.

-In the current version of the game only the imp summoner has the armor, so be carefull with them.
+In the current version of the game only the imp summoner has the armor, so be careful with them.

 ## AI updates